TiBianMod/vuex-orm-decorators/README.md

 ```
 In this example the property ```uuid``` replaces the default ```id``` property as the primary key.

+### Single Table Inheritance

+If your model extends a base model, then STI inheritance needs to be used.
+The base entity name needs to be provided as the second argument to the ORMModel decorator.
+To use a discriminator field the third and fourth arguments provide the type mapping and property name overrides.

 ### Generic Types

 You can create the generic [attr field](https://vuex-orm.github.io/vuex-orm/guide/model/defining-models.html#generic-types) type using the ```@AttrField``` decorator.